 South Carolina Governor’s School for Science and Mathematics

-Located in Hartsville, SC, this tuition-free merit-based boarding school is for 11-12 graders.
-Students apply and are able to take extensive coursework in science.
+Located in Hartsville, SC, this tuition-free merit-based boarding school is for 11th-12th graders.
+Students apply and are able to take extensive science coursework.

 South Carolina Governor’s School of Agriculture

-Located in McCormick, SC this tuition-free merit-based boarding school is for 11-12 graders interested in agricultural sciences.
-Students take coursework that includes horticulture, plant & animal systems, agriculture management & technology (drones!), and environmental & natural resources management.
-This school opened its doors in 2020 so it’s brand new!
+Located in McCormick, SC this tuition-free merit-based boarding school is for 11th-12th graders interested in agricultural sciences.
+Students take coursework that includes horticulture, plant and animal systems, agriculture management and technology (drones!), and environmental and natural resources management.

 Carolina High School and Academy of Engineering and Health Professions

-Carolina High School teaches high school kids about engineering and health professions.
-9-12 Grade in Greenville County.
-This is an application-based magnet school
+Carolina High School teaches Greenville County students in grades 9th-12th about engineering and health professions.
+This is an application-based magnet school.

 J. L. Mann High School Academy of Mathematics, Science, and Technology

-The J.L Mann High school is a STEM-based academy for 9-12 graders who are interested in learning more about STEM.
+J.L Mann High School is a STEM-based academy for 9th-12th graders who are interested in learning more about STEM.
 This is an application-based magnet school.

 Hughes Academy Middle School of Science and Technology